ratulSharker/TableviewPaginator/README.md

 ## Tips
 1. `TableviewPaginator` is a pure swift class.
 If you intend to use multiple paginator in the single view controller (use case like, showing two different tableview in a single view controller, switching between them using the Segmented control) you may want to check against the passed `paginator` object for identifying which paginator is calling this delegate method.
 In that case user `===` **Identity Operators** to check for reference equality.
+2. Whenever you want to know that any data fetching is running or not use `YOUR_PAGINATOR.state.dataFetchingRunning`.
+This `Bool` will let you know that status.
+To check that all the data (all the pages) use `YOUT_PAGINATOR.state.allDataFetchingCompleted` this `Bool`.
+To know about the current offset use `state.offset`.

 ## Author